codi0/fstage/README.md

 # fstage

-A lean javascript library for developing modern web apps, at under 9kb (minified and gzipped).
+A lean javascript library for developing modern web apps, at under 15kb (minified and gzipped).

 It's a collection of helper functions that are used at codi.io when prototying and developing front-end code, without any build or compilation steps required.
 Any significant updates will be shared here, as the library evolves.

-It follows the jQuery syntax closely for DOM manipulation, though does not replicate all jQuery functions.
+It follows jQuery syntax closely for DOM manipulation, though does not replicate all jQuery functions and goes far beyond the scope of jQuery, housing features such as global statement management and reactive view components.
 All functions are split into modules that can easily be extracted and used in isolation or as part of the library (see fstage.js file for code and comments).

 # CDN links